jtbrown6/ocp4-metal-install/k3s-ubuntu-lab/setup_guide.md

       selector:
         app: grafana
       ports:
-        - name: http
+        - name: http # Service port name
           protocol: TCP
-          port: 443 # Expose HTTPS port externally
+          port: 3000 # Service port matches container port
           targetPort: 3000 # Target Grafana's internal HTTP port
-      type: LoadBalancer # Request an IP from MetalLB
-      # Optional: Specify a specific IP from the pool if desired
-      # loadBalancerIP: 192.168.10.100
+      type: ClusterIP # Only needs to be reachable within the cluster by Nginx Ingress
     ```

     *   **Explanation:**
-        *   `Deployment`: Defines how to run Grafana pods using the official image.
-Port 3000 is the default Grafana port. *Note: Persistence is not configured here for simplicity.*
-        *   `Service`: Exposes the Grafana deployment.
-            *   `selector`: Links the Service to the Deployment pods (`app: grafana`).
-            *   `type: LoadBalancer`: Tells Kubernetes to request an external IP from MetalLB.
-            *   `ports`: We map external port `443` (standard HTTPS) to the Grafana container's port `3000`.
-Even though Grafana runs on HTTP internally (port 3000), we expose the service on 443 because we intend to handle TLS termination at this service level (or via an Ingress later).
+        *   `Deployment`: Unchanged.
+        *   `Service`: Now uses `type: ClusterIP` because external access is handled by the Nginx Ingress Controller, not this service directly.
+The service port is set to `3000` to match Grafana's container port.

 2.  **Apply the Manifest:**
     ```bash
     kubectl apply -f grafana-deployment.yaml
     ```

-3.  **Verify Service and Get External IP:** Check the service status and wait for MetalLB to assign an IP.
+3.  **Verify Deployment and Service:**
     ```bash
+    kubectl get deployment grafana
-    kubectl get svc grafana-svc -w
+    kubectl get service grafana-svc
     ```
-    Wait until the `EXTERNAL-IP` column shows an IP address from your MetalLB pool (e.g., `192.168.10.100`).
-Note this IP address.
-Press Ctrl+C to exit.
+    Ensure the deployment is available and the service exists with a `CLUSTER-IP`.

-### Step 7.2: Configure Pi-hole DNS
+### Step 7.3: Configure Pi-hole DNS

-Now, point the desired hostname (`grafana.komebacklabs.lan`) to the HAProxy IP address (`192.168.1.89`) so that requests from your LAN clients are directed correctly.
+This step remains the same.
+Point the desired hostname (`grafana.komebacklabs.lan`) to the HAProxy IP address (`192.168.1.89`).

 1.  **Log in to Pi-hole:** Access your Pi-hole web admin interface.
 2.  **Navigate to Local DNS Records:** Find the section for managing local DNS A or CNAME records.